CMS-Enterprise/easi-app/README.md

 To install them,
 run `go build -o bin/easi ./cmd/easi`.

+Next, follow the steps for [setting up yarn](#yarn).
+This is temporary until dependency setup is automated.

 You can then access the tool with the `easi` command.

 TODO: Need direnv setup